 Who We Look For

-If you are interested in becoming a pharmacist, you should start your preparation early.
+If you are interested in becoming a pharmacist, start your preparation early.

-- In high school, talk to your counselor, as well as your science and math teachers, as those subjects will be important in your pharmacy career.
+- In high school, talk to your science and math teachers.
+Those subjects will be important in your pharmacy career.

-- Find out the prerequisites for the pharmacy schools you’re interested in and start taking those courses during your first year in college.
+- Find out the prerequisites for the pharmacy schools you’re interested in and start taking those courses during your early years in college.

-- Get involved in community work and various clubs and activities, as those also play a role in admission considerations.
+- Get involved in community work and various clubs and activities.

 - Get some work experience in a pharmacy.

 We use a holistic admissions process, which means we look at the whole applicant and all of the talents and abilities they bring.
 Yes, GPAs and PCATs are important, but what we are really looking for are the future leaders of pharmacy.
-We want you to be well-rounded; have a variety of interests, talents, and experiences, and be committed to the profession and to patients.
+We recognize that our applicants are more than just a number.
+We celebrate the different backgrounds, skills, and talents they bring to the table.